Davis-Kahan Theorem in the two-to-infinity norm and its application to perfect clustering: Introduction

 In what follows, we use $\Del$ and $\tDel$ with subscripts to denote various norms of the error, $\Del$ for $\scrE = \hY - Y$, where matrices $Y$ and $\hY$ are symmetric, and $\tDel$ for norms associated with the error $\Xi = \hX - X$, where matrices $X$ and $\hX$ are not symmetric.
 We use subscripts 0, $(1, \infty)$ and $(2, \infty)$ for, respectively, the spectral norm, the $(1, \infty)$-norm and the $(2, \infty)$-norm.
 For the quantities, defined using conventions above, we denote their upper bounds (attained with high probability) by $\eps$ with the same subscripts as for $\Del$, and by $\teps$ with the same subscripts as for $\tDel$.
+The complete list of notations is presented in Table~1.